This is the complete WordPress SEO checklist for 2019.

 3. Aim for using 2 -3 color on your site.
 One should be your brand color and use other colors for other details on your site.

-4. Keep you sidebar clean.
-Don’t make it cluttered sidebar
+4. Keep the sidebar of the blog clean.
+Don’t make the cluttered sidebar

 23. Database Cleanup